-- Hit them where they live – on their phones
+Reach them where they're most active – on their phones

 It’s evident that mobile phones are now intricately involved in consumer buying behavior.
 This can be seen from the increased popularity of mobile wallets, mobile bill payments, and apps designed around having a consumer’s credit card attached to their account.
 Many brands are also utilizing their consumers phones as an opportunity to reward consumers for their participation in promotions.
 Leading consumer brands like Kellogg’s are expanding upon programs like Kellogg’s Family Rewards with digital gift cards, media, and more.